rehanalam/authlete-demo-app/public/recipes/oauth/getting-started.md

 ## Ready to Start?

-Click "Next" to begin with the first step: **Process Authorization Request**
+Click "Start" to begin with the first step: **Process Authorization Request**

 The journey to understanding OAuth 2.0 starts here! 🚀